seamustuohy/RTFDE/docs/RTFDE/deencapsulate.md

 Classes
 -------

-`DeEncapsulator(raw_rtf: ~AnyStr, grammar: Optional[str] = None)`
+`DeEncapsulator(raw_rtf: bytes, grammar: Optional[str] = None)`
 :   De-Encapsulating RTF converter of HTML/TEXT found in .msg files.

     De-encapsulation enables previously encapsulated HTML and plain text content to be extracted and rendered as HTML and plain text instead of the encapsulating RTF content.
 After de-encapsulation, the HTML and plain text should differ only minimally from the original HTML or plain text content.

     Parameters:
-        raw_rtf: (str): It's the raw RTF string.
+        raw_rtf: (bytes): It's the raw RTF file as bytes.
         grammar: (str): OPTIONAL - Lark parsing grammar which defines the RTF language. https://github.com/lark-parser/lark If you think my grammar is shoddy this is your chance to test out a better one and make a pull request.

     Attributes:
-        content: The deencapsulated content no matter what format it is in.
+        content: (bytes) The deencapsulated content no matter what format it is in.
 Populated by the `deencapsulate` function.
-        html: The deencapsulated content IF it is HTML content.
+        html: (bytes) The deencapsulated content IF it is HTML content.
 Populated by the `set_content` function.
-        text: The deencapsulated content IF it is plain text content.
+        text: (bytes) The deencapsulated content IF it is plain text content.
 Populated by the `set_content` function.
+        found_binary: List of dictionaries containing binary data extracted from the rtf file.
         content_type: The type of content encapsulated in .rtf data (html or text).
 Populated by the `get_content_type` function.
         full_tree: The full .rtf object parsed into an object Tree using the grammar.
 Populated by the `parse_rtf` function.
         doc_tree: The `document` portion of the .rtf full_tree object.
-        raw_rtf: The raw encapsulated .rtf data in string format.
+        raw_rtf: The raw encapsulated .rtf data in byte format.
         grammar: The Lark parsing grammer used to parse the .rtf data.
         content_type_token: The .rtf header token identifying the content type. (\fromhtml1 OR \fromtext)
         parser: The lark parser.
 Should not need to be manipulated directly.
 But, useful for debugging and saving the parsed object.